an1lam/repcoin/README.md

 **server.js**
 Main application entry-point (i.e node server.js)

+## Build System
+We are using [NPM](http://www.npmjs.org/) as our build system and package manager.
+To get our code set up you will have to create a few directories before you run the build.
+You must create a directory build, and within it add directories fonts, images, and css.

+If this is your first time building our code, first run `npm run build-fonts` and `npm run build-images`.
+Then, you are set to start coding and rebuilding our code.

+Every time you want to run the site, you should open two terminal tabs.
+In one, run `npm start`.
+In the other, run `npm run watch`.
+This will watch all of your changes to the frontend and continuously rebuild it.

+TODO(Stephen) Add live reloading for the backend.

 ## Style
 - Alphabetize React component imports
 - Use javascript "===" instead of "=="